Learn the skills to advance your career in Machining or Manufacturing!

 Still unsure which program is right for you?
 Take a look at this resource to help you choose between two machinist training programs.

-Non-Credit Machining Classes at FRCC
+Non-Credit Machining Classes

 Your fast-track path in machinist training will depend on how much experience you have in the manufacturing and machinist trades.